 All organizations need to identify the regulatory environment that affects their activities and requirements to document their activities.
 The policies and procedures of organizations should reflect the application of the regulatory environment to their business processes.
 An organization should provide adequate evidence of this compliance with the regulatory environment in the records of its activities.

-An organization should establish, document, maintain and promulgate policies, procedures and practices for records management to ensure that its business need for evidence, accountability and information about its activities is met.
+An organization should establish, document, maintain and promulgate policies, procedures, and practices for records management to ensure that its business need for evidence, accountability, and information about its activities is met.

-The file plan is created by detailing the file series of the records in your organizational unit, as well as information about how they are managed and by whom, incorporating the following information into your file plan.
+A file plan is created by detailing the file series of the records in your organizational unit, as well as information about how they are managed and by whom, incorporating the following information into your file plan.

 It allows inheritance between file series.